Architect of Software Solutioning Processes

 Algorithmic complexity and its applications, notably to PAC-learning.

-Basic knowledge bases and data representation.
+Knowledge bases and data representation.

-Basic HCI and software usability.
+Human-Computer Interaction and software usability.

-PhD in Computer Science never completed from
+PhD candidate in Computer Science at

 École Nationale Supérieure des Télécommunications (Paris).